fritzlb/iOS17-JIT-WIN/README.md

 If you run into any problems or if anything in my instructions is unclear, feel free to open an issue with the FULL error message :)
 Here are some common troubleshooting tips though:
 - Reboot your PC.
 Use the restart button, shutting down and starting again isn't the same.
+- If you get an error while running debug commands, try executing install_slow.bat.
+It'll redownload everything and use a decompression method that seems to be a little more reliable but a lot slower.
 - Extract the zip file before running install.bat.
 - make sure to use a high quality cable.
 The default apple one should be fine.
 - the first time running the script might prompt a driver installation (WeTest USB or sth).
 Currently the only way to get it to work is to install it.